Prague Business Journal

-Prague Business Journal or PBJ was an English-language business newspaper published in the Czech Republic from 1996 to December 2003.
+Prague Business Journal or PBJ was an English-language business newspaper published in Prague, the Czech Republic, from 1996 to December 2003.

-History and profile
+History

 The PBJ was founded in 1996.
-Its founder and publisher was the New World Publishing which also used to publish the Warsaw Business Journal in Poland and the Budapest Business Journal in Hungary.
+Its founder and publisher, New World Publishing, also published the Warsaw Business Journal in Poland and the Budapest Business Journal in Hungary.
 The company was headed by Stephen A. O'Connor, a US media entrepreneur.
 The PBJ in addition to the others mentioned above was a leading publication in its category.

-The paper introduced itself as "the Czech Republic's leading English language business publication."
+The PBJ introduced itself as "the Czech Republic's leading English language business publication."
 Chris Johnstone served as managing editor of the PBJ.

-It covered the financial and political news in regard to the Czech Republic's economy as well as news on arts and entertainment.
+The PBJ covered the financial and political news in regard to the Czech Republic's economy as well as news on arts and entertainment.
 The paper was a major competitor to another English-language weekly, Prague Post.

 The PBJ ceased publication in December 2003.
-Czech Business Weekly is the successor of the magazine.
+Czech Business Weekly is the successor of the paper.